techidaily/site-review-topics/source/_posts/motorola-data-retrieval-tool-restore-lost-data-from-motorola-moto-g84-5g-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a powerful data recovery tool to help you retrieve lost or deleted data from Android device, of course, even if they are not backed up.
+      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a powerful data recovery tool to help you retrieve lost or deleted data from Android device, of course, even if they are not backed up.
 It is able to find your lost:
   </p>
   <ul class="tpl-content-sub-paragraph-ul-style">
     <li>Contacts.</li>